Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Bug fix : field configuration form not displaying in admin
+* Bug fix : Clear button not working
+* More than one signature field available in forms now

 = 1.0 =
 * Initial plugin release.

 == Upgrade Notice ==

+= 1.0.1 =

 = 1.0 =
 * Initial plugin release.